spitfire55/cyberstakes-2018-writeups/a_real_packet_in_my_cap/README.md

 So we have a key for a file, but we don't know which file the key unlocks!
 The next step naturally is to find the file of interest.
-Going back into the
+Going back into the Protocol Hierarchy, we see a bunch of UDP, ARP, SSH, SSL, ICMP, and HTTP traffic.
+Of these, the only one worth investigating for a file is HTTP.
+Another simple HTTP filter in Wireshark shows a file is being downloaded called `deaddrop`.
+Navigating to `File` -> `Export Objects` -> `HTTP` is the easiest way to extract this file from the pcap.

+`deaddrop` is an ELF 64-bit binary.
+Opening it up in Binary Ninja and looking at the `main` function reveals that it can follow two basic execution
+paths: `do_pickup` or `do_drop`.
+I felt that, since I already had the key, I just needed to do some basic RE to figure out which path to take, and pass my key in correctly. `do_drop` calls `AES_CBC_encrypt_buffer`, while `do_pickup` calls `AES_CBC_decrypt_buffer`.
+Therefore, `do_pickup` is probably the route we want to take.
+By running `./deaddrop pickup <key>`, where `<key>` is the key in the screenshot above, we get the flag.